kaBeech/serious-shanns/README.md

 Trying to get all those numbers to line up for easy adding would be a pain!

 ### Origins
 I originally changed the font in my IDE to Comic Mono as a joke.
 I decided to leave it that way for fun, and found that it actually seems to help my mindset while working.
 I made Serious Sans as my own leetle fork to improve the usability of the font ^_^

 ## Differences from Comic Mono
 1. I edited the 'a' to make it look less like an 'o'
 2. Currently there is no bold version.
 I will make a bold version of some sort but I have not yet done so
+Note: you can ignore the extra files in this repo - they just build the original Comic Mono font.
+I haven't decided if I'm going to modify or remove them yet

 ## License
 It is licensed under the [MIT License](LICENSE).